garethellis36/crontab-schedule-generator/README.md

 The `Weekly` class can be used to output crontab schedules to be run on a daily basis.
 The `weekly()` function returns a new instance of `Weekly`.

-If you call `weekly()` by itself, you will get blank string.
-In order to get a crontab schedule, you must specify a day to run on using the `on()` method.
+If you call `weekly()` by itself, you will get a crontab schedule for midnight Sunday.
+You can specify a day to run on using the `on()` method.
 This method takes a day name in English (e.g. 'Sunday') as its only argument.
 If you call it like this, you will get a crontab schedule set to run on that given day at midnight.
 You can specify a time to run in the same way as the `Daily` class - see above.